gabyah92/HackerRankLeaderboardGUI/README.md

 **I conduct exams and host practice contests on HackerRank.
 This is a useful tool to gather Leaderboard Information.**

-**It generates an excel sheet for each contestID as well as a final Leaderboard consisting the total sum of all leaderboards.**
+**It generates an excel sheet for each contestID as well as a final Leaderboard, consisting the total sum of all leaderboards.**

 ## Usage Instructions:
 - **You can insert your contest ID's in the box in the first window.**